 - an applied preset can be copied as a regular adjustment or as preset to other images

 - both applying and removing a preset can be previewed before the change is made

-The powerful nature of presets now comes to surface, but hold your horses until you see how you can put this to practice.
-Let us have a look on how you can incorporate presets in your workflow.
+The powerful nature of presets now comes to the surface, but hold your horses until you see how you can put this to practice.
+Let us have a look at how you can incorporate presets in your workflow.